KimberlyPeters/alx-low_level_programming/0x15-file_io/README.md

 ### Header File :file_folder:

-* [main.h(): Header file containing prototypes for all functions written in the project.
+* [main.h](): Header file containing prototypes for all functions written in the project.

 | File                      | Prototype                                                            |
 | ------------------------- | -------------------------------------------------------------------- |